The person responsible for developing the curriculum at our school is Mrs R. Pender.

 Academic excellence and social and moral intelligence are at the heart of all that we do at Whiston Willis to develop aspirational life-long learners who are committed to their own self-development to achieve excellence and be highly valued and respected future citizens of Whiston, Knowsley and beyond.

-Due to our pupil numbers, we have mixed-age group classes in both KS1 and KS2.
+Due to our pupil numbers, we have some mixed-age group classes in KS2.
 Due to this, we work hard to ensure our curriculum is progressive, sequential and has complete coverage of all year group expectations.
 This is often by mapping out our curriculum content over a two year cycle and making intended decisions to ensure our children are building upon prior knowledge and retaining knowledge, vocabulary and skills for the long term.

 Programming our learners to believe that they can achieve any goal they set their mind to, is an integral part of our school ethos - ensuring expectations are set high at all times and that our pupils have the cultural capital to competently take their place in society, despite their context.